DmitriySevkovych/Website-varsandnumbers.com/README.md

 I have implemented a static website and a blog using the Jekyll framework.
 The website is fully responsive with the help of Bootstrap.
 Other than that, I have used the CSS-preprocessor Sass, a bit of jQuery here and there, and a few cool JavaScript packages.
 The design, the images and the video were all done "by ourselves", by which I mean with a lot of help, hints and feedback from my awesome wife.

 Should you be interested in my implementation, feel free to comment it, copy it or use it as a reference.
-I have "gitignored" some very few private bits of code.
-But nevertheless, the code as is in this repository still makes for a fully functioning website.
+The code as is in this repository compiles to a fully functioning website, if you serve it with Jekyll.

 ### Technology Stack
 * [Jekyll](https://jekyllrb.com/)